Matt Vierling Player Props: Tigers vs. Twins

 Matt Vierling At The Plate

-- Vierling has seven doubles, seven home runs and 13 walks while hitting .268.
+- Vierling is hitting .262 with seven doubles, seven home runs and 13 walks.

-- In 11.8% of his games this season, he has gone deep, and 3.6% of his trips to the dish.
+- He has hit a home run in six games this season (11.5%), homering in 3.5% of his trips to the dish.

-- In 10 games this year (19.6%), Vierling has picked up an RBI, and in five of those games (9.8%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- Vierling has driven home a run in 10 games this season (19.2%), including more than one RBI in 9.6% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.